Reducing, Reusing, Recycling and Repurposing

 For Valero, being the most efficient and reliable operator in a highly competitive industry means being a better environmental performer.

-• Flare-Gas Recovery Systems Resulted in More Than 96% Flaring-Free Operations: In 2022, nearly 80% of Valero’s large process flares were equipped with flare-gas recovery systems.
+• Flare-Gas Recovery Systems Resulted in More Than 96% Flaring-Free Operations: Nearly 80% of Valero’s large process flares are equipped with flare-gas recovery systems.
 These systems reduce flaring and air pollution, and recover fuel gases, which are used to fire heaters and boilers, reducing natural gas consumption.

 • Sulfur Removal: Sulfur recovered in refining processes is used for a variety of beneficial purposes, including crop fertilizer, pharmaceuticals, detergents and cosmetics.
 Sulfuric acid is also critical for the extraction of nickel, cobalt and rare earth minerals from their ores.